FTIR Analysis or Infrared Spectroscopy Capabilities

 The milky white to clear material from the hardware is shown in blue in the overlaid spectrum above and the reference silica gel material is shown in blue.
 XPS showed this material to be a highly disordered silica, but not really a silica gel.
 Silica gel is often similar and has a high degree of disorder, but this material was quite devoid of hydroxyl groups.

 It appeared that the melted red material, the black charred material, and the milky to clear materials were the degradation products simply of the overheated siloxane material from the composite material.
 We had a red gasket forming Permatex RTV 26BHTR material available in the laboratory.
 We overheated it and obtained similar bubbled and melted red material, black charred material, and a nearly clear material of silica, depending on the temperature of heating and the time of heating.
-No other material was found, so the highly combustible material was apparently completely vaporized.
-The unexpected burn in the flame test may have been caused by under-cured siloxane resin or by a flammable volatile contaminant.
-It was apparent that raw composite material unexposed to such heat needed to be examined in addition to the residues on the hardware.
-We had requested such material for the investigation from the beginning with this in mind, but did not receive it.
-Sample selection is usually critical in investigations.
+No other material was found, so the highly combustible material appears to have been completely vaporized.
+We concluded that the unexpected burn in the flame test may have been caused by under-cured siloxane resin or by a flammable volatile contaminant.

 Questions specifically about FTIR analyses should be directed to Kevin A. Wepasnick, Ph.D. by phone or by e-mail at firstname.lastname@example.org